-- Back exercise 1.
+- TMJ Exercise 8.
 Our office jobs make us slouch a lot.
 Force yourself into a correct upright posture, and maintain it for two minutes, then repeat.
 Remember that the head should be directly above the shoulders at all times, and not in front of them.

-- Back exercise 2.
+- TMJ Exercise 9.
 Assume a push-up position, by resting your palms on the ground.
 Keep your head straight, and maintain the position for one minute.
 Repeat 2 times.

-- Back exercise 3.
+- TMJ Exercise 10.
 Pull back your head and shoulders, with your arms raised parallel to the ground.
 Maintain the position for thirty seconds, and repeat 2 times.

 Remember that you should practice these TMJ exercises daily.
 Results never come quickly, so you will have to be persistent for an extended period of time.

-If done under the supervision of a doctor and alongside specialized treatment, there is a good chance your overall condition will improve in time and perhaps even heal completely.
+If done under the supervision of a doctor and alongside specialized treatment, there is a good chance your overall condition will improve in time, and perhaps even heal completely.
 TMJ exercises are an excellent way to use a set of muscles which are very often neglected, and to relieve pain.
 An efficient alternative treatment of TMJ disorders and jaw pain is acupuncture.
 Can you suggest other good TMJ exercises and treatments?
 What worked for you?
-In your experience, which are the best jaw exercises and stretches for TMJ?
 Leave your comments in the form below!